santtuniskanen/portfolio/README.md

 ## Future of the website
 Learning never stops.
 The point of a developer portfolio is to show your skills, at least visually.
-While I have to eventually update my skills, resume and projects, I also want to eventually try different layouts and color schemes for the website.
+While I have to eventually update my skills, resume and projects, I also want to also try different layouts and color schemes for the website.
 &nbsp;
 A roadmap for this website
 <ul>